medialab/minet/docs/cli.md

                                 bars.
 Can be useful when piping.
   -h, --help                    show this help message and exit

+Builtin scrapers:

+. "title": scrape the <title> tag if any.

 Examples:

 .
 Scraping a single file on disk: